LukeLinkwalker/IT-F18/README.md

 # Mandatory assignment

-This repository contains .netcore 2 mvc app for the Internet technology class at sdu.
+This repository contains a .netcore 2 mvc app for the Internet technology class at sdu.

 It consists of 4 views main views:
 * About me(us) page that has a headline and some text.